havelessbemore/munkres/docs/README.md

 ### Types

-The package exports the following TypeScript types:

 - `Matrix<T>`: A generic two-dimensional matrix type (i.e. `T[][]`).

 - `MatrixLike<T>`: A generic read-only two-dimensional matrix type (i.e. `ArrayLike<ArrayLike<T>>`).

-  - These matrices can be made from any `ArrayLike` object (i.e. any indexable object with a numeric length property).
+  - These matrices can be made from any `ArrayLike` objects (i.e. any indexable object with a numeric length property).
 This allows for more flexible matrices, such as those made with typed arrays or custom objects.

 - `Pair<A, B = A>`: A generic pair type (i.e. `[A, B]`).